FamilyKeeper Review 2025: Is the App Enough To Protect Your Kids?

 Online guides or forums No

 FamilyKeeper’s customer support is limited.
-They are available via email and a contact form.
-They do not offer 24/7 customer support or live chat, and the FAQ section leaves a lot to be desired.
+Its support teams are available via email and a contact form.
+There's no offer 24/7 customer support or live chat, and the FAQ section leaves a lot to be desired.

 When accessing the Help & Support tab from the app, we were directed to the contact form.
 For an app dealing with sensitive monitoring features, FamilyKeeper could benefit from more readily available customer support options.